progit/progit/de/07-customizing-git/01-chapter7.markdown

 <!-- ### Basic Client Configuration ### -->
 ### Grundlegende Client Konfiguration ###

 Einstellparameter in Git lassen sich in zwei Kategorien aufteilen: Client-Konfiguration und Server-Konfiguration.
-Der Großteil der Einstellungen beziehen sich auf den Client - zur Konfiguration Deines persönlichen Arbeitsflusses.
+Der Großteil der Einstellungen bezieht sich auf den Client - zur Konfiguration Deines persönlichen Arbeitsflusses.
 Auch wenn es eine große Anzahl an Einstellmöglichkeiten gibt, werde ich nur die wenigen besprechen, die sehr gebräuchlich sind oder Deine Arbeitsweise bedeutend beeinflussen können.
 Viele Optionen sind nur für Spezialfälle interessant, auf die ich hier aber nicht weiter eingehen möchte.
 Falls Du eine Liste aller Optionen haben willst, kannst Du folgenden Befehl ausführen:

 <!--
 The configuration options recognized by Git fall into two categories: client side and server side.
 The majority of the options are client side—configuring your personal working preferences.
 Although tons of options are available, I’ll only cover the few that either are commonly used or can significantly affect your workflow.
 Many options are useful only in edge cases that I won’t go over here.
 If you want to see a list of all the options your version of Git recognizes, you can run